ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/capabilities.md

     this.addField('id', {
       // [...]
       filterOperators: new Set([
-        Operator.Equal, // Tell forest admin that it can use the equal operator on the id field
+        'Equal', // Tell forest admin that it can use the equal operator on the id field
         // ...
       ]),
     });